On behalf of The Law Office of Gustavo E. Frances, P.A.

 The governor’s veto caused a ruckus in political and societal circles throughout the state.
 Supporters of the bill were shocked and disappointed that the governor chose not to confirm the newly proposed laws.
 Not only did he veto the bill, but he also issued a personal statement saying it was potentially damaging for children because it placed parents’ desires ahead of children’s best interests.

 Some say it would be better if family law issues, such as alimony and child custody, were addressed in separate bills, rather than lumping them all together.
 Lobbyists say they intend to keep pushing for the reforms that they believe are needed in Florida.
-In the meantime, anyone facing legal challenges because of such issues can address those matters with an experienced attorney in the area in order to determine what the best course of action to take may be for his or her specific situation.
+In the meantime, anyone facing legal challenges because of such issues can address those matters with an experienced attorney in the area in order to determine the best course of action to take maybe for his or her specific situation.

 tampabay.com, “Gov. Rick Scott vetoes controversial alimony bill, says it could harm children in divorce cases“, Steve Bousquet, April 15, 2016